Williamstown Theatre Festival

 All seasonal staff are provided housing free of charge on campus at Williams College.
 Housing is dorm-style with private bedrooms and shared common areas, including bathroom and kitchen.
 Williams College housing is not air-conditioned.
 Weather ranges from evenings on the cooler side but can also be quite warm with temperatures in the 90s with high humidity.

 We acknowledge that Williamstown Theatre Festival is a Predominantly White Institution (PWI) located in a county that is 91% white, according to the US Census Bureau.
-We are actively engaged in the work of becoming a more equitable, diverse, inclusive, accessible, anti-racist, and anti-oppressive institution that not only welcomes BIPOC artists and staff but nurtures an environment that allows everyone to thrive.
+We are actively engaged in the work of becoming a more equitable, diverse, inclusive, accessible, anti-racist, and anti-oppressive institution that not only welcomes BIPOC artists, technicians and staff but nurtures an environment that allows everyone to thrive.
 More specific actions on these efforts can be found in our Progress Report on our website: https://wtfestival.org/work-learn/.

 Williamstown Theatre Festival is committed to telling diverse stories and to fostering an inclusive environment both onstage and off.
 We are committed to providing an environment of mutual respect where equal employment opportunities are available to all applicants and teammates.
 We believe that opportunity, access, resources, and rewards should be available to and for the benefit of all.
 Therefore, WTF is an equal opportunity employer, and all qualified applicants shall be afforded equal employment opportunities without discrimination because of race, color, religion, sexual orientation, national origin, age, sex/gender (including pregnancy and gender identity), disability, military status, veteran status, marital status, familial status, ancestry, genetics, or any other class or characteristic protected by federal, state or local law.
 Candidates from populations underrepresented in the theater field are strongly encouraged to apply.